Vertebral subluxation

 In chiropractic, a vertebral subluxation means pressure on nerves, abnormal functions creating a lesion in some portion of the body, either in its action or makeup (defined by D.D.
 Palmer and B.J.
 Palmer, founders of chiropractic).
-Subluxations are not necessarily visible on X-rays.
+Chiropractors claim subluxations are not necessarily visible on X-rays.

 Straight chiropractors continue to follow Palmer's tradition, claiming that vertebral subluxation has considerable health effects and also adding a visceral component to the definition.
-Mainstream medicine and some mixer chiropractors consider these ideas to be pseudoscientific and dispute these claims, as there is no scientific evidence for the existence of chiropractic subluxations or proof they or their treatment have any effects on health.
+Most medical experts and some mixer chiropractors consider these ideas to be pseudoscientific and dispute these claims, as there is no scientific evidence for the existence of chiropractic subluxations or proof they or their treatment have any effects on health.

-The use of the word vertebral subluxation should not be confused with the term's precise usage in medicine, which considers only the anatomical relationships."
+The use of the word vertebral subluxation should not be confused with the term's precise usage in medicine, which considers only the anatomical relationships.